 - What are their specific marketing and advertising plan for your home?

 These are just some of the questions you want to ask before agreeing to hire a seller’s agent to help you.
+Also understanding the different types of real estate agency will help you navigate the process of finding and hiring the right agent for you.

 A good real estate has your back